Published September 7, 2022

 pdf.Print()

 This will print a PDF document on your default printer.
 There are multiple printer settings available, and you can choose as per your requirements.
-For more details regarding PDF print settings, please refer to this link
+For more details regarding PDF print settings, please refer to this PDF Printing Guide.

-In this tutorial, we have learned a very easy way to convert text into a PDF file.
-We have demonstrated examples with code.
-We have converted text to PDF, and we have also generated a PDF from a TXT file.
-Moreover, we have also learned to add watermarks to our documents.
+This tutorial showed a very easy way to convert text into a PDF file with step-by-step examples and code explanations: convert text to PDF, generate a PDF from a TXT file, and print this PDF file.
+Moreover, it covered how to add watermarks to the documents.

-There are multiple useful and interesting features provided by IronPDF, but it is impossible to cover them all here.
-For more details, please click here.
+There are multiple useful and interesting features provided by IronPDF such as rendering charts in PDFs, adding barcodes, enhancing security with passwords, and even handling PDF forms, but it is impossible to cover them all here.
+For more details, please visit the IronPDF Feature Overview.